 Esalen boasts breakthroughs in fields from Gestalt psychology to quantum physics, from philosophy to economics, from body work to citizen diplomacy.
 Esalen sponsored Boris Yeltsin’s first visit to the United States, immediately after which he resigned from the Communist Party.
 The rest, as they say, is history.

 Time and again, Esalen has proven the possibilities of reconciling intellectual and experiential; mind and body; science and mysticism; immanence and transcendence; East and West; meditation and action; youthful idealism and time-tested wisdom.
 At a time of personal and economic stress, when demagoguery seeks to exploit fears and insecurities, Esalen continues to fulfill a critical role: to explore and promote interconnections between heart and mind, soul and body, individual and society.

 Maintained by a living community of teachers, body workers, work scholars and other staff who walk the talk and welcome guests, Esalen is a social invention new under the sun.
 Prior to 1962, there was nothing like it.
 Since then there have been hundreds of imitators, but none has survived and thrived as Esalen has.
-Proud of its past, Esalen, on its 50th anniversary in 2012, is now poised toward a future featuring a new commitment to sustainability, a stronger role for its Center for Theory & Research, and an abiding passion for personal and social transformation.
+Proud of its past, Esalen remains poised toward a future featuring ongoing commitment to sustainability, a stronger role for its Center for Theory & Research, and an abiding passion for personal and social transformation.